 The majority of LSAT Logical Reasoning questions have an argument in their stimulus and most will contain some sort of flawed reasoning.
 In this series, we will address a variety of the flaws that tend to appear with some frequency.
 I’ll examine common mistakes that authors on the test make.
 This should prove useful for Flaw in the Reasoning questions (which account for about 15% of LR questions.)
 It should also help with other question types that require you to respond to argumentation.

-A common mistake found in a number of Flaw in the Reasoning questions is one that should be familiar to most test takers from their daily experiences: Source Argument.
-Also known as an ad hominem attack (meaning “to the person”), a Source Argument commits a singular, consistent mistake by attacking the person/group making a claim (the source), as opposed to attacking the details of the claim itself.
-The LSAT is concerned solely with argument forms and their validity, so by failing to address the argument and instead focusing on the character or motives of the argument’s source, an author does nothing to undermine an opponent’s position.
+A common mistake found in several Flaw in the Reasoning questions is Source Argument.
+It is one that should be familiar to most test takers from their daily experiences.
+A “Source Argument” is also known as an ad hominem attack, meaning “to the person”.
+It commits a singular, consistent mistake by attacking the person/group making a claim (the source) as opposed to attacking the details of the claim itself.
+The LSAT is concerned solely with argument forms and their validity.
+An author doesn’t do anything to undermine an opponent’s position by focusing on the character or motives of the argument’s source.
+By failing to address the argument itself, their attack is essentially irrelevant.